SWAN KEEPING TERMS

 Plumage – The Feathers

-The New Feathers are “Blood Feathers” and can Bleed profusely if broken or cut.
+The New Feathers are “Blood Feathers” and can Bleed PROFUSELY

 The Swans look “Shaggy” when they hold their Wings in Display.